olofk/fusesoc/doc/source/user/overview.rst

 For example, Verilator is a tool (a simulation and static analysis tool), as is Xilinx Vivado (an FPGA tool flow), or Synopsys Design Compiler (an ASIC synthesis tool).

 FuseSoC tries its best to hide differences between tools to make switching between them as easy as possible.
-For example, it often only requires a different command line invocation of FuseSoC to simulate a design with Synopsys VCS instead of with Icarus Verilog.
+For example, it often only requires a change in the command line invocation of FuseSoC to simulate a design with Synopsys VCS instead of Icarus Verilog.
 Of course, customization options for individual tools are still available for when they are needed.

 .. _ug_overview_targets: